What is this?

 Who do you work with?

-I’m primarily looking to work with middle & high school students - although I’ll take on a college student figuring out a new path for themselves or a gifted 3rd or 4th grader who’s looking for more of a challenge if they’re a good fit for what I do.
+I’m primarily looking to work with middle, high school, & college students - although I’ll take on a twenty-something figuring out a new path for themselves or a gifted 3rd or 4th grader who’s looking for more of a challenge if they’re a good fit for what I do.

-I’m mostly interested in working with kids that are in to making stuff - software, mechanical gadgets, art, videos, news articles… I also like working with exceptionally talented kids, whether they’ve been formally identified as gifted/talented or they’re just really good at math, painting, or basketball.
+I’m mostly interested in working with kids that are in to making stuff - software, mechanical gadgets, art, videos, news articles… I also like working with exceptional (and twice & thrice exceptional too!) kids, whether they’ve been formally identified as gifted/talented or they’re just really good at math, painting, or basketball.

-I enjoy working with homeschooled students, which totally doesn’t have anything at all to do with the fact that their schedules are more flexible than the kids who are in school all day. #
+I enjoy working with homeschooled students, which totally isn’t just because their schedules are more flexible than the kids who are in school all day. # For those of you who do homeschool, I’m open to negotiating for longer, more frequent, or larger group sessions, and I can also help with curriculum planning, standards alignment, & transcript writing!

 My home base is in West Lafayette, IN.
 I have connections all over the western part of the state though, so if you live in or around the Lafayette-Indianapolis-Vincennes triangle, we can probably work together.